choderalab/perses-barnase-barstar-paper/scripts/01_generate_solvated_inputs/README.md

 # Generate solvated inputs
-Generate PDB and system.xml containing OpenMM topology, positions, and system for a WT system of interest.
+Generate PDB and OpenMM `system.xml` files which contain OpenMM topology, positions, and system for a WT system of interest.

-These files will be used as input for running equilibration.
+These files are then used as input for running equilibration.

 ## Python scripts
 - generate_solvated_inputs.py - generates the solvated PDB and system.xml.